Iran entry requirements for Denmark passport holders

 Frequently asked questions

-You will be denied boarding by your airline and entry by Iranian immigration.
-Renew your passport before travel.
-No exceptions.
+You will be denied boarding by the airline and entry by Iranian immigration.
+Renew your passport before applying for the visa or booking flights.
+There are no exceptions to this rule.

 Official sources